 Welcome to the Prior Lake Snowmobile Association's website.
 Please enjoy the photos and club information provided.
-The site provides updates on local and state events, community events, trail conditions, and safety training.
+The site provides updates on local and state events, community events, trail conditions in Scott County, Minnesota, and youth safety training.

-Due to the COVID-19 we will look for ways for the club members to meet safely, and virtually.
-Stay tuned for details regarding club meeting locations.
+Due to the COVID-19 we will look for ways for the club members to meet safely, in person and virtually.
+Stay tuned for details as we do our best to accommodate our members.

 Welcome to the Prior Lake Snowmobile Association club site!
 Our mission is to keep and maintain the wonderful trail system around Prior Lake and Scott County.